licia-tia/SUSTC-DL-PROJ/README.md

 - utils.py

 # How to run
+Log in 10.20.107.171 by group3 account:
+Username: group3
+Password: cs324group3

 We suggest you use the base conda environment (conda location: /home/group3/anaconda3/bin/conda)

 Or otherwise:

 conda create --name xxenv --file requirements.txt

-NOTE: some package might not exist in default channels, so you might have to add channels manually or use
+NOTE: some packages might not exist in default channels, so you might have to add channels manually or use

 anaconda search -t conda XXpackage_name to install.

 ## Train